Paul Gallen: 2015

-Gallen again captained NSW in the State of Origin series.
+Gallen again captained NSW in the 2015 State of Origin series.
 Gallen missed the first game due to an injury, and after the third game decider attracted considerable criticism by the media for displaying a lack of leadership; "We saw nothing of that from Gallen, nor from any of them... just meek acceptance of their fate, while on the superbly led, magnificent Queensland side, even when 40 points up, they just wanted more, more, more!"

 2016

-Gallen was again the captain of NSW for the series.
+Gallen was again the captain of NSW for the 2016 State of Origin series.
 After the second, and series losing, loss, highly respected rugby league pundit and former coach, Phil Gould, opined that NSW "have the wrong culture - and the wrong leaders".
 Despite this, Gallen retained the captaincy for the third game of the series, which was won by New South Wales 18–14.
 During the presentation ceremony after the match he was criticised by the Queensland media for allegedly walking away while the Queensland captain, Cameron Smith, was accepting the shield.

 Gallen captained Cronulla-Sutherland to the 2016 NRL Grand Final.
 After a closely contested game, the team went on to win the Premiership, defeating the Melbourne Storm 14–12, the Sharks' first premiership in their 49-year history.
 Gallen himself played a key role, setting up Ben Barba for the first try of the night to put his side ahead 8–0.